aura-nw/cw-marketplace/contracts/nft-launchpad/README.md

 - `DeactivateLaunchpad`
 - `ActivateLaunchpad`

-The first 5 messages can be executed **before** launchpad starting.
-The last 2 messages are used to pause and unpause the launchpad.
+The first 5 messages can be executed **only** when status of launchpad is `inactive`.
+By default, the status of launchpad after instantiation is `inactive`.
+To `active` the launchpad , admin will execute the `ActivateLaunchpad`.
+The last 2 messages `DeactiveLaunchpad` and  `ActivateLaunchpad` are used to switch status of launchpad to `inactive` and `active` at anytime by admin.

 `AddMintPhase{after_phase_id, phase_data}` - This message allows admin add new *mint phase* to launchpad.
 The **optional** parameter `after_phase_id` is used to determine the position of *mint phase* in the list of phases.